Ford CEO sees electric vehicle price war as EV costs decline

-CEO Jim Farley told the Bernstein Strategic Decisions Conference on Wednesday that the $25,000 electric vehicle will democratize EVs.
+CEO Jim Farley told the Bernstein Strategic Decisions Conference on Wednesday that the $25,000 price tag will democratize EVs.
 Materials to build that vehicle will cost around $18,000, he said.

+“So I believe there will be our industry is definitely heading to a huge price war,” Farley said.

 It currently costs much more to build an EV than it does one powered by a gas engine, Farley noted.
 The company's Mustang Mach-E electric SUV, with a starting price around $44,000 but can run much higher, costs about $25,000 more than a comparable Ford Edge gas SUV, he said.